-Camping is usually either in authentic group tents or in members’ personal plastic (modern) tents.
+Camping Options Camping is usually either in authentic group tents or in members’ personal plastic (modern) tents.
 At most of our multiple-day shows we provide authentic group tents for members to sleep in.
 These are usually divided into girls’ and boys’ tents and members provide their own bedding.
 If you would like a place in one of these tents or would like to check if they will be at an event, click through to the event page on our Facebook group and comment, or email us at email@example.com.

-Volunteers at set-up help to pitch our authentic tents, set out our fire and cooking equipment and our movable furniture including benches and tables, plus on the morning of each event they set up our living history displays.
-An experienced member will be camp leader each day and will instruct other member on how to set the camp up, there will also be committee members on hand to help you out as well.
+Volunteers at set-up help to pitch our authentic tents, set out our fire and cooking equipment and set out our furniture including benches and tables.
+Additionally, on the morning of each event members set up our living history displays.
+Experienced member(s) will be on-site every day and can will instruct any new members on how to help.
+There will also be committee members on-hand to help you out as well.

 Plenty of water is always available during our shows.

-To take part in combat or battles, Garrison members need to have passed the basic combat test given by the combat captain and have the minimum amount of kit required to take part.
+To take part in combat or battles, Garrison members need to have passed the basic combat test given by the Training & Displays Officer and have the minimum amount of kit required to take part.
 For more information, please see our Introduction to Combat and Basic Combat Test posts.

-To be able to do this you must have passed your basic archery test and for archery displays and battles have your own archery equipment which has been passed by the archery captain.
-Some show will have the opertunity to do archery training after hours, which will be put on at the descretion of the archery captain.
+To be able to do this you must have passed your basic archery test and for archery displays and battles have your own archery equipment which has been passed by the Training & Displays Officer.
+Some shows will have the opportunity to do archery training after hours, which will be put on at the discretion of the Training & Displays Officer.

 Take-down At the end of a show, all Garrison camp equipment needs to be taken down and transported back into storage.
 As with set-up, there are only volunteer Garrison members available to do this, so we ask all members who attended the show to help with this after shows if it is possible.